xiafubiao/proof-of-cex/README.md

 # How to Create Your Own zkTLS DAPP?

-We use vite and React as the frameworks to create a dapp project.
+We use Vite and React as the frameworks to create a dapp project.
 ```node
 npm create vite@latest YOUR_PROJECT
 ```
 You can choose **JavaScript** and **React** as framework options in the question list.
-In your project folder, install the realted modules.
+In your project folder, install the related modules.

 ```node
 cd YOUR_PROJECT